UCHINO-Yuki/DDclass/README.md

 # DDclass - A double-double class toolbox for MATLAB

-This toolbox provides double-double (approximately quadruple precision) class for MATLAB.
+The dd (double-double) class provides approximately quadruple precision results.

 Operations and functions for double-double class can be used in the same manner as for double class.

 Sparse matrices and gpuArray are supported as well.

+## System requirements
 MATLAB R2021b or later is required.

 ## Installation